reveng007/reveng007/README.md

 Hi, I'm Soumyanil (aka reveng007), currently an Undergraduate BTech student, pursuing engineering in electronics and communication engineering.
 Through I have an electronics background, I have an immense interest in information security.

 I'm just learning new stuff day in and day out.
 I'm passionate about offensive security more than defensive.
-I like to play CTFs, solved 50+ in TryHackMe till now.
+I like to play CTFs, solved 50+ rooms in TryHackMe till now.
 Now a day, I am spending most of building scripts/projects and digging deep into windows sys internals.

 Apart from these, I like to read blogs on malware developments, reverse engineering, listen rap songs.